-Any day of the week you can savour the delicacy that is the tripe and leg of lamb, and this is one of the few spots in town that still serve such traditional dishes among so much smoke and mirrors.
+Any day of the week you can savour the delicacy that is the tripe and leg of lamb, and this is one of the few spots in town that still serve such traditional dishes among so many fleeting culinary trends.
 Sisco says, 'We cook according to what we see that's good quality and price in the market.'
 Dolors adds, 'People order breaded goat's brains or “capipota” [pork head and trotters] with chickpeas, and others prefer the tripe and leg of lamb when we've got it.'

 For some years now, Sisco and Dolors have kept up the tradition, and more important, the recipes and the quality set by the founders.
 It's nothing new on the scene: Can Vilaró is a restaurant that's well-known and oft-frequented.
 But it's nice to remember the truly good places in Barcelona that are still afloat, thanks to the effort, tenacity and honesty of those who keep them alive.